express-rate-limit/express-slow-down/README.md

 const speedLimiter = slowDown({
   windowMs: 15 * 60 * 1000, // 15 minutes
-  delayAfter: 100, // allow 100 requests per 15 minutes, then...
+  delayAfter: 5, // allow 5 requests per 15 minutes, then...
-  delayMs: 500 // begin adding 500ms of delay per request above 100:
+  delayMs: (hits) => hits * 100, // begin adding 100ms of delay per request:
+  // requests 1-5 are not delayed
-  // request # 101 is delayed by  500ms
+  // request # 6 is delayed by 600ms
-  // request # 102 is delayed by 1000ms
+  // request # 7 is delayed by 700ms
-  // request # 103 is delayed by 1500ms
+  // request # 8 is delayed by 800ms
   // etc.
+  // after 15 minutes, the delay is reset to 0
 });

 //  apply to all requests